Motivated Reasoning and the Political Economy of Climate Change Inaction: Equilibrium

 \section{Equilibrium}

-In this section, I solve the baseline game.
-I begin by analyzing equilibrium play in the voter subgame.
-In Section \ref{ssec:candidates}, I analyze candidates' incentives and equilibrium behavior, and in Section \ref{ssec:equilibrium} I study the equilibrium of the whole game.
+In this section, we solve the baseline game.
+We begin by analyzing equilibrium play in the voting subgame.
+In Section \ref{ssec:candidates}, we analyze candidates' incentives and equilibrium behavior, and in Section \ref{ssec:equilibrium} we study the equilibrium of the whole game.